FSLIC Resolution Fund Balance Sheet at December 31 Dollars in Thousands

 2. Summary of Significant Accounting Policies

-These financial statements pertain to the financial position, results of operations, and cash flows of the FRF and are presented in conformity with U.S. generally accepted accounting principles (GAAP).
-These statements do not include reporting for assets and liabilities of closed thrift institutions for which the FDIC acts as receiver.
-Periodic and final accountability reports of the FDIC's activities as receiver are furnished to courts, supervisory authorities, and others as required.
+These financial statements pertain to the financial position, results of operations, and cash flows of the FRF and are presented in accordance with U.S. generally accepted accounting principles (GAAP).
+As permitted by the Federal Accounting Standards Advisory Board's Statement of Federal Financial Accounting Standards 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board, the FDIC prepares financial statements in conformity with standards promulgated by the Financial Accounting Standards Board (FASB).
+These statements do not include reporting for assets and liabilities of resolution entities because these entities are legally separate and distinct, and the FRF does not have any ownership interests in them.
+Periodic and final accountability reports of resolution entities are furnished to courts, supervisory authorities, and others upon request.

 Use of Estimates

 Management makes estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from these estimates.
 Where it is reasonably possible that changes in estimates will cause a material change in the financial statements in the near term, the nature and extent of such changes in estimates have been disclosed.
 The more significant estimates include allowance for losses on receivables from thrift resolutions and the estimated losses for litigation.

 Cash equivalents are short-;term, highly liquid investments consisting primarily of U.S. Treasury Overnight Certificates.